nginx-proxy/docker-gen/README.md

 *Options:*

 ```
-  -config="": Use the specified config file instead of command-line options.
-Multiple templates can be defined and
+  -config="": Use the specified config file[s], separated by comas, instead of command-line options.
+All file patterns
+              are processed with [filepath.Glob](http://golang.org/pkg/path/filepath/#Glob).
+One file can contain
-              they will be executed in the order that they appear in the config file.
+              multiple templates and they will be executed in the order that they appear in the config file.
   -endpoint="": docker api endpoint [tcp|unix://..].
 This can also be set w/ a `DOCKER_HOST` environment.
   -interval=0:run notify command interval (s).
 Useful for service registration use cases.
   -notify="": run command after template is regenerated ["restart xyz"].
 Useful for restarting nginx,